Praduman07/Praduman07/README.md

-- 👋 Hi, I’m @Praduman07
+- 👋 Hi, I’m Praduman Kashyap
-- 👀 I’m interested in WebDevelopment
+- 👀 I’m interested in Learning Technology
 - 🌱 I’m currently learning WebDevelopment
-- 📫 How to reach me Mail-pradhyumkashyap223@gmail.com
+- 📫 How to reach me pradhyumkashyap223@gmail.com

 <!---
 Praduman07/Praduman07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.